jflex-de/jflex.tmbundle/README.md

 This is a [TextMate](https://github.com/textmate/textmate) bundle for the [JFlex](http://jflex.de) scanner generator.

-At this point, the bundle mostly a language grammar for syntax highlight.
+At this point, the bundle is mostly a language grammar for syntax highlight.

 Contributions are welcome.